silkmoon18/csci-420/assignment-2/readme.md

 1. Implemented Level 0 to Level 5 requirements.
 2. Double rail.
 3. Support closed rail path.
-4. Additional scene elements: an animated planet model, street lamps, road and a paifang.
+4. Additional scene elements: an animated texture-mapped planet model, street lamps, texture-mapped road, texture-mapped buildings and a paifang.
-5. Skybox.
+5. Animated skybox.
 (Rotates with time)
 6. Mimic real world roller-coaster Magic Mountain.
 7. Support generating a track from multiple splines.
 (Not used in the scene)
 8. Generate spline using recursive subdivision.
 (Line length = 0.1 by default)